-To the National Council for Population and Development and Relevant Ministries
+To the National Council for Population and Development and Relevant Ministries responsible for collecting health data:

 - Improve post-abortion care-related indicators or measurements in the Kenya Service Provision Assessment Survey. - Include questions on the effects of, and response to, unwanted and unplanned pregnancies in the Kenya Demographic and Health Survey.